ethereum/hive/docs/simulators.md

     GET /testsuite/{suite}/network/{network}/{container}

-This returns the IP of a client container on the given network.
+This returns the IP of a container on the given network.

 Response: